 Always check current fire warnings before heading out and heed any evacuation orders immediately.
 Keep to designated trails and avoid areas marked as hazardous due to fire risk.

-Carry a map, water, and a first aid kit, and inform someone of your plans.
-Avoid lighting campfires or using fireworks, as even a small spark can ignite a wildfire.
+Carry a map, water, and a first aid kit.
+Inform someone of your plans.
+Avoid lighting campfires or using fireworks.
+Even a small spark can ignite a wildfire.

 If you spot smoke or fire, report it to park authorities right away.
 Stay updated through park communication channels and prepare for sudden changes in air quality.